romaindso/devoxx-2019/live-coding.md

 Use with React.lazy and Suspense in App.js for routes.

-> Show chunks in Chrome Devtools.
+> Show chunks in Chrome Devtools before/after.

 ## Assets loading with Suspense